top of page

 Meditation and its true purpose

-Energy pressure in the head, kundalini awakening, meditation, spiritual meaning of dizziness, dizziness spiritual meaning , feeling dizzy spiritual meaning, spiritual meaning of headaches, spiritual reason for migraine
+kundalini head pressure, energy pressure in the head, kundalini awakening, meditation, spiritual meaning of dizziness, dizziness spiritual meaning , feeling dizzy spiritual meaning, spiritual meaning of headaches, spiritual reason for migraine

 Energy pressure in the head, kundalini awakening

-Head pressure and dizziness anxiety
+The Causes of Kundalini Head pressure and dizziness anxiety

 Ways to avoid head pressure and dizziness